VHS Revival revels in Robert Zemickis’ intricate nostalgia trip

 In recent times it has become a billion-dollar industry, but back in 1985 its use was rather less calculated, and when director Robert Zemeckis released Back to the Future that same year, his time-travelling ode to 1950s culture was still something of a novelty.
 Back to the Future was something of a misleading title to kids across the world—at least, it was for me.
 It was that word ‘Future’.
 We would soon find out that the title was referring to Doc and Marty’s frenetic attempts to make it back to the 1980s after travelling back in time, but ‘Future’ is a colossal word in the mind of a child, not least because there is so much of it ahead of you.

-Zemeckis was on board as long as his two headline actors were, and once they accepted most of the remaining cast jumped at the opportunity to be reunited, although their were exceptions.
-Crispin Glover, who had been a revelation as wimpy McFly patriarch George, would back out following what Zemeckis described as “way out of line for an actor of Crispin’s stature at that tstage in his career”, the reason why George became a tombstone in the sequel, leading to arguably the greatest alternate reality in the entire series.
+Zemeckis was on board as long as his two headline actors were, and once they had accepted most of the remaining cast jumped at the opportunity to be reunited, although their were exceptions.
+Crispin Glover, who had been a revelation as wimpy McFly patriarch George, would back out following what Zemeckis described as financial demands that were “way out of line for an actor of Crispin’s stature at that stage in his career”.
+This was the reason why George became a tombstone in the sequel, leading to arguably the greatest alternate reality in the entire series.

 Another omission was that of Claudia Wells as Marty’s girlfriend Jennifer Parker, who was sadly forced to leave the business due to unfortunate family circumstances.
 Wells would be replaced by The Karate Kid‘s Elisabeth Shue, which was far from ideal but less problematic due to the character’s peripheral role in the first movie.
 Glover’s omission was a different story, but creative methods were implemented to make the movie a reality.
 Scenes that did feature George disguised his replacement’s identity with heavy, age-portraying prosthetics and shots of him floating upside down to obscure the viewer’s visual perception.